 This dish includes delicately cooked carrot strings and Craig, of course, recommends winter carrots if you can get ‘em.
 He also forages for wild ramps in late April and early May, and suggests trying this recipe with ramps instead of green onions, “This is a wonderful option you can only enjoy for a few weeks of the year—and it’s so worth the effort!”

-- 1lb Halibut fillet, cut into single servings
+- 1 pound Halibut fillet, cut into single servings

 - Spring green salad mix